Guest Post and Giveaway: A Long and Overdue Thank-you Note

-I am thrilled to welcome best-selling author Karen White to Colloquium today!
-Karen is the author of fourteen novels, including Falling Home, On Folly Beach, and her latest work, The Beach Trees, which is currently on the New York Times extended best-sellers list!
-Karen is currently busy promoting the book and the TLC Book Tour for The Beach Trees will be wrapping up soon.
+I am thrilled to welcome best-selling author Karen White today!
+Karen is the author of fourteen novels, including Falling Home, On Folly Beach, and The Beach Trees.
 Even with her busy schedule, Karen was kind enough to take time to write a guest post exclusively for Colloquium!

 by